 Tu is the Chair of the Advisory Board of the Institute of Chinese Literature and Philosophy at Academia Sinica, the Honorary Chair of the Center for Confucian Entrepreneurs and East Asian Civilizations at Zhejiang University, the Chair of the Humanities Committee and Center for Spiritual Humanism and Business Ethics at Cheung Kong Graduate School of Business (CKGSB), The Co-Chair of the International Ma Yifu Humanities Center at Zhejiang University, and an Advisory Professor at Shanghai Jiaotong University.
 He is on the editorial boards of the Harvard Journal of Asiatic Studies, Philosophy East and West, and Dao.

 Tu is the author of Neo-Confucian Thought in Action: Wang Yangming’s Youth (1976), Centrality and Commonality: and Essay on Confucian Religiousness (1976, rev.1989),Humanity and Self-Cultivation(1979), Confucian Thought: Selfhood as Creative Transformation (1985), Way, Learning, and Politics: Essays on the Confucian Intellectual (1993), and the Global Significance of Concrete Humanity: Essays on the Confucian Discourse in Cultural China (2010).
 Tu’s eight-volume series of collected work in Chinese will be published by SDX Joint Publishing Company in 2013; his entire collected work will begin to be published by Peking University Press in 2013.

-He has been instrumental in developing dialogue among civilizations, Cultural China, reflections on the Enlightenment mentality of the modern West and multiple modernities.
-He is currently researching the modern transformation of Confucian humanism in East Asia and tapping its spiritual resources for human flourishing in the global community.
+Tu has been instrumental in developing discourses on dialogue among civilizations, Cultural China, reflection on the Enlightenment mentality of the modern West, and multiple modernities.
+He is currently studying the modern transformation of Confucian humanism in East Asia and tapping its spiritual resources for human flourishing in the global community.